loic425/pole-position-on-the-grid/pages/06_grid_component.md

 <!--
 *Loïc*

 Another benefit is you can use it as a lego piece in any page, including details pages.

-Indicate the grid name + criteria for filtering
+You need to indicate the grid name and criteria for filtering

 Craïtiiiiriiiiaaaaaa
 -->